Hamilton Joes

 The Hamilton Joes are a collegiate summer baseball team that competes in the Great Lakes Summer Collegiate League (GLSCL), one of eight leagues formed under the National Alliance of College Summer Baseball (NACSB).
-The team plays at Hamilton's Foundation Field.
+The team plays at Foundation Field in Hamilton, Ohio.

 History

 The Hamilton Joes were founded in 2008 as a non-profit organization by their then President/GM, Hamilton native Mike Brennan, along with their manager/head coach, Darrel Grissom.
 The team's namesake is Joe Nuxhall, a Hamilton native and Cincinnati Reds pitcher who is a member of the team's hall of fame.
 The team played its first season in the Great Lakes League in 2009.

 In March 2011, Brennan resigned from his positions and named assistant general manager Joshua Manley as his successor.
 The following year, Manley carried his coaching duties over from the collegiate spring season to the collegiate summer season.
 Manley took over as vice president and general manager of the team while Darrel Grissom was promoted to president and remained Director of Baseball Operations.
 Manley left the team before the 2014 season.

 Following Manley’s departure, John Dotson served as assistant GM from 2015-2016.
 In August 2016, Ryan Finnerty was promoted to assistant GM and still serves in that role today.